appium/appium-safari-driver/README.md

 The driver only supports Safari automation using [W3C WebDriver protocol](https://www.w3.org/TR/webdriver/).
 Under the hood this driver is a wrapper/proxy over Apple's `safaridriver` binary.
 Check the output of `man safaridriver` command to get more details on the supported features and possible pitfalls.

-> **Note**
->
+> [!IMPORTANT]
-> Since version 3.0.0 Safari driver has dropped the support of Appium 1, and is only compatible to Appium 2.
+> Since major version *4.0.0* this driver is only compatible to Appium 3.
 Use the `appium driver install safari`
-> command to add it to your Appium 2 dist.
+> command to add it to your dist.

 ## Usage